 How To Naturally Raise Catalase

 Is there anything we can do to raise catalase levels naturally?
 Well, it turns out there might be.
 One study noted that exercise can raise catalase levels by over 400%.
-This only involved lab rats though.
+This only involved lab rats, though.
 Ironically, a human study, involving 18 soccer players noted that exercise led to a decrease in catalase levels.

 It's thought catalase levels increase to compensate for exercise ramping up free radical production -and that too much exercise might overwhelm anti-oxidant defenses, leading to reduced production of catalase.
 Regardless of the theory, there doesn't seem to be much research on this -and even less about how this might be related to the loss of hair color.

-Lowering homocysteine may also reduce gray hair from developing.
+Lowering homocysteine may also prevent gray hair from developing.
 Homocysteine contributes to heart disease and generates free radicals by ramping up hydrogen peroxide production.
 While reducing homocysteine is great from a heart health standpoint, I've never seen any studies linking this to hair color.
 Does it work?
 It can't hurt, but I can't say either way.

-Simple ways to reduce homocysteine levels include increasing the intake of folate (or folic acid), vitamin B12 and vitamin B6.
+Simple ways to reduce homocysteine levels include increasing the intake of folate (or folic acid), vitamin B12, and vitamin B6.

 While we are on the topic of diet, one human study noted people with prematurely gray hair had low levels of iron, serum ferritin, calcium vitamin D and vitamin B12.
 This doesn't prove lack of these nutrients causes gray hair.

-Basically, I'm talking about fruits, veggies, beans and teas.
+Basically, I'm talking about fruits, veggies, beans, and teas.

-Do Anti-Gray Hair Pills Work?
+Do Anti-Gray Hair Supplements Work?

 I’ve posted a review on My Biotin Pro Clinical which is being advertised on TV